ev3dev/ev3devKit/README.md

 ## Cross-compiling for the EV3

 This requires that you have [Docker](https://www.docker.com) installed.
+(On Linux, you will also need to install the `qemu-user-static` package.)

     cd ev3devKit
-    ./docker/setup.sh $BUILD_DIR $ARCH
+    ./docker/setup.sh $ARCH
     docker exec --tty ev3devkit_$ARCH make install

-Substitute any directory you like for `$BUILD_DIR` this is where the compiled files will be stored.
-The directory will be created if it does not exist.
 Substitute `$ARCH` with `armel` for the EV3 or `armhf` for RPi/BeagleBone.
-When the build is completed, copy the files from `$BUILD_DIR/dist` to your EV3.
+When the build is completed, copy the files from `build-$ARCH/dist` to your EV3.

 ## Compiling for desktop